-- competency in writing critical and/ or creative papers; - effective oral communication skills on select topics related to British, American, multi-ethnic, and world literature; - perceptive thinking through formalist analysis and other critical reading strategies in presentations or papers;
+- · competency in critical and/ or creative written work; - effective oral communication skills on select topics related to British, American, multi-ethnic, and world literature; - perceptive thinking through formalist analysis and other critical reading strategies in presentations or papers; - competency in research skills and MLA documentation; - a comprehension of the ways texts may reflect, comment on, and influence their social, historical, and cultural context.

-• competency in literary research skills and MLA documentation; a comprehension of the ways literary works may reflect, comment on, and influence their social, historical, and cultural context.
+Beyond basic degree requirements, 39 semester hours of English are required for the Bachelor of Arts (B.A.) degree in English, including

-Beyond basic degree requirements, 39 semester hours of English are required for the Bachelor of Arts (B.A.) degree in English, including EN300 Gateways to Literary Study (3)
+EN300: Gateways to Literary Study (3)